sourcelens/Ultimate_Introduction_to_Programming_Concepts_via_Python/Questions/Q_20_LectureOnVariablesInPython/Q_20_LectureOnVariablesInPython_Quiz.md

 **Description**

-a) Functions are code written by someone else which takes arguments.
-Eg:- print (), input () etc.

-b) When we are using variables, we will be getting a piece of RAM and using that piece of memory to store data.
+When we are using variables, we will be getting a piece of RAM and using that piece of memory to store data.

-c) Operators include =, ==, +, -, *, /, &lt;, &gt; etc.

-d) Comment line explains what is the purpose of the next line of the code.

 ---
 ---